ember-intl/ember-intl/docs/ember-intl/app/templates/docs/services/intl-part-2.md

 ### setLocale()

-Specify which locales are currently active.
+Specify which locales are active.
 Used in the `application` route's `beforeModel()` hook, or in a component that allows users to set their preferred language.

 ```ts
 /* routes/application.ts */